Top 10 Competitive Original Yu-Gi-Oh Monsters

 This luck-based card greatly polarized players.
 Time Wizard possessed abysmal battle stats but had a game-changing effect: Once per turn, you could flip a coin.
 Call it right, and all your opponent's monsters were immediately destroyed.
 Call it wrong, and the same happened to you, but you also lost Life Points equal to half their total Attack.

 This may sound like you got the raw deal, but crafty players knew to brandish the effect as a last resort.
 If your opponent had a full field of behemoths, and yours was empty, you really didn't have much to lose anyway.
-Call the toss wrong, and you'd only take 250 (half of Time Wizard's 500) and lose him, but you were probably going to perish anyway.
-Call it right, and your opponent lost everything, potentially turning the tide of an entire duel.
+Call the toss wrong, and you'd only take 250 damage (half of Time Wizard's 500 Attack) and lose him, but you were probably going to perish soon anyway.
+Call it right, and you'd basically employed a free Raigeki, destroying all opposing monsters and potentially turning the tide of the entire duel.

 7. Man-Eater Bug

 The scourge of many stronger creatures, Man-Eater Bug gave as good as it got.
-When flipped, it simply destroyed a monster of your choice, often trading a card that you didn't have to tribute for one of your opponent's which they worked hard for.
+When flipped, it simply destroyed a monster of your choice, often trading your low-Level card for an opponent's hard-earned Tribute Summon

-Note that the destruction isn't optional, so if your opponent forces you to flip while their field is empty (perhaps with Swords of Revealing Light), you'd have to vanquish one of your own cards.
-These situations were few and far between, barely diminishing the usage of this feared foe.
+Note that the destruction isn't optional, so if your opponent forces you to flip while their field is empty (perhaps with Swords of Revealing Light), you'd have to vanquish one of your own monsters.
+These situations were few and far between, barely diminishing the usage of this feared insect.

 6. Blue-Eyes White Dragon